technofocus-pte/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

     <img src="./media/image18.png" style="width:6.26806in;height:2.99306in"
 alt="A screenshot of a computer Description automatically generated" />

-4. Choose **CustomerService Trial** from the dropdown menu, then click **Install**.
+4. Choose **Environment** from the dropdown menu, then click **Install** (For this lab we use CustomerService Trial, participant can choose any environment).
 This ensures that the extension is added to the correct environment where you’ll be configuring your customer service settings.